 The United States and Bahrain are working collectively toward the common goal of a stable, secure, and prosperous Middle East.
-Bahrain is also a vital U.S. partner on a wide range of regional security issues and a member of the to Defeat ISIS.
-The United States works with Bahrain and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, military preparedness, arms transfers, cybersecurity, and counterterrorism.
+Bahrain also is a vital U.S. partner on a wide range of regional security initiatives and a member of the Global Coalition to Defeat ISIS.
+The United States works with Bahrain and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, military preparedness, cybersecurity, and counterterrorism.
 The access, basing, and overflight privileges granted by Bahrain facilitate U.S. operations against al Qa’ida and its regional and global affiliates.

-Bahrain hosts the U.S. Navy’s Fifth Fleet and its logistical and operational support enables the United States to lead a 30-nation military coalition to counter piracy and terrorism and help maintain the free flow of commerce and energy resources through the Strait of Hormuz.
+Bahrain hosts the U.S. Navy’s Fifth Fleet, and its logistical and operational support enables the United States to lead both the 34-nation Combined Maritime Forces coalition to counter piracy and terrorism and the multinational International Maritime Security Construct to support freedom of navigation and the unrestricted flow of commerce and energy resources through the Strait of Hormuz.

-The U.S. has $5.8 billion in active government-to-government sales cases with Bahrain under the Foreign Military Sales (FMS) system.
-FMS sales notified to Congress are listed , and recent and significant prior sales include: Refurbishment of the Oliver Hazard Perry Class Ship, Ex Robert G. Bradley, Patriot missile defense systems, F-16 aircraft upgrades and support, AH-1Z attack helicopters, Guided Multiple Launch Rocket Systems, 35 Meter Fast Patrol Boats, and TOW missiles.
+The U.S. has $6.08 billion in active government-to-government sales cases with Bahrain under the Foreign Military Sales (FMS) system.
+FMS sales notified to Congress are listed here, and recent and significant prior sales include: Refurbishment of the Oliver Hazard Perry Class Ship, the former Robert G. Bradley; Patriot missile defense systems; F-16 aircraft upgrades and support; AH-1Z attack helicopters; guided multiple-launch rocket systems; 35-meter fast patrol boats, and TOW missiles.

-Since 2014, the U.S. has also authorized the permanent export of over $452 million in defense articles to Bahrain via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to Bahrain include: gas turbine engines, military electronics, and warship/other combatant vehicles.
-During this time, the Department closed 6 Blue Lantern end use monitoring checks in Bahrain.
+Since 2016, the United States has also authorized the permanent export of over $389 million in defense articles to Bahrain via the direct commercial sales (DCS) process.
+The top categories of DCS to Bahrain include gas turbine engines, surface vessels of war, and fire control/night vision devices.

-Since 2002, Bahrain has been designated as a Major Non-NATO Ally, which provides a number of benefits reserved to North Atlantic Treaty Organization and allied nations, including potential participation in cooperative Research and Development, priority delivery for and reciprocally-funded cooperative training.
-Since 2014, Bahrain has received M198 Howitzers, MRAPs, and the Mk V Special Operations Craft, via the EDA program.
+Since 2002, Bahrain has been designated a Major Non-NATO Ally, which provides a number of benefits reserved to North Atlantic Treaty Organization (NATO) and allied nations, including potential participation in cooperative research and development, priority delivery for excess defense articles (EDA), and reciprocally-funded cooperative training.
+Since 2014, Bahrain has received the following via the EDA program: The Oliver Hazard Perry Class Ship Robert G. Bradley, M198 Howitzers, mine-resistant ambush protected vehicles, and the Mark V Special Operations Craft.